gianlazz/gianlazz.github.io/_drafts/_posts/exploring-angular-graphql-mentor-manager.md

 Now is a good time to open up your project folder in vscode.
 From there you can easily create a new file which will be named:

     .travis.yml

+The period at the beginning will make this file hidden by default from your file browser but on a Mac you can type CMD + SHIFT + . to be able to view them.
+Other wise you'll also be able to see it by default in vscode.

+This file is going to serve as a configuration file that Travics-CI is going to look for in your repository so I knows how to build and deploy your project.